fireblocks/btc_tx_validation/README.md

 OP_CHECKSIG:      ac (1 byte)
 ```

-Let's define the OP codes as global constants so we can use it later in different parts of our code:
+Let's define the OP codes as global constants so we can use them later in different parts of our code:
 ```python
 OP_DUP = 0x76
 OP_EQUAL = 0x87